Ivan Reyes-Amezcua

 Jorge Gonzalez-Zapata, Ivan Reyes-Amezcua, Daniel Flores-Araiza, Mauricio Mendez-Ruiz, Gilberto Ochoa-Ruiz, Andres Mendez-Vazquez

-CVPR - LXAI Workshop, 2022
+CVPR - LatinX in AI Workshop, 2022 (Best Paper Award)

 A novel approach designed to improve generalization and manifold representation under distributional shifts.
 By combining a multi-branch master model with a student model in an offline distillation setup, our method achieves up to 40% performance gains in visual similarity tasks through more compact and robust clustering.